 Now, this isn't a concrete definition.
 In fact, the index does contain a little over 500 companies, and it doesn't necessarily have to be the 500 largest.
 That is because there are strict indexing requirements that companies have to go through to get included.
 In fact, it was pretty big news when Tesla was added back in 2020.

-Because of its diversity of companies in the index, the S&P 500 is often referred to as the barometer of the US economy.
-Many US-based portfolios benchmark themselves against the S&P 500 in an attempt to outperform the index.
+Because of its diversity of companies in the index, the performance of the S&P 500 is often referred to as the barometer of the US economy.
+Many US-based portfolios use the S&P as a benchmark index to compare their investment returns.

 You'll see many of the top companies in the world inside of the S&P 500, such as Apple, Microsoft, Amazon, Alphabet (Google), Tesla, Berkshire Hathaway, Nvidia, Johnson & Johnson, Meta Platforms, Visa, and so much more.